How To Get Rid of Crabgrass

 - Preemergent herbicide

-If you have a particularly bad crabgrass problem, one application per season may not be enough.
+If you have a particularly bad weed problem, one application per season may not be enough to get rid of crabgrass.
 Chances are the crabgrass will germinate and spring up later in the summer.

 Pre-emergence herbicides have a lifespan of about 50 days after application (check the label; product lifespans vary).
 Once the chemical barrier breaks down, dormant crabgrass seeds, which can remain viable for years, may germinate into seedlings.
-Even if you successfully rid your property of crabgrass, if your yard butts up against property that has a thriving crabgrass crop, you can bet thousands of seeds will blow onto your lawn just when your herbicide is calling it quits.
+Even if you successfully get rid of your crabgrass, if your yard butts up against property that has a thriving crabgrass crop, you can bet thousands of your neighbor’s weed seeds will blow onto your lawn just when your herbicide is calling it quits.

 You don’t need to reapply herbicide to your whole yard.
 Concentrate your re-application efforts on areas where crabgrass thrives, like the edges of driveways and walking paths.
 These spots tend to absorb more heat, warming the soil and making for prime crabgrass locations.